Cubs vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in two games in a row.
-In his last five games he is batting .227 with two walks.
+- Kwan heads into this game looking to extend his three-game hit streak.
+In his last five games he is hitting .227 with a double and three walks.

 Kwan Recent Games